-Ozanimod (formerly RPC1063) is an investigational, oral, selective sphingosine 1-phosphate (S1PR1) and 5 (S1PR5) receptor modulator currently in development for people with relapsing-remitting multiple sclerosis (RRMS) or ulcerative colitis and Crohn’s disease.
+Ozanimod (formerly RPC1063) is an investigational, oral, selective sphingosine 1-phosphate (S1PR1) and 5 (S1PR5) receptor modulator now in advanced Phase 3 testing as a potential treatment for relapsing-remitting multiple sclerosis (RRMS).
+It is also in development for ulcerative colitis and Crohn’s disease.

 S1PR1 receptor modulators interfere with S1P signaling.
-They block lymphocytes (immune cells) from receiving exit signals inside the lymph nodes, which keeps the immune cells trapped inside the node.
-The result is a reduction of circulating T- and B-cells leading to anti-inflammatory activity because it stops the migration of certain immune cells to the actual sites of inflammation.
+They block lymphocytes (immune cells) from receiving exit signals inside the lymph nodes.
+This keeps the immune cells trapped inside the node.
+The result is a reduction of circulating T- and B-cells, leading to anti-inflammatory activity because the drug stops the migration of certain immune cells to the actual sites of inflammation.

-Researchers believe that selective binding with S1PR5 receptors activate specific cells within the CNS, which has the potential to enhance remyelination and prevent synaptic defects.
+Researchers believe that selective binding with S1PR5 receptors activates specific cells within the brain and spinal cord, which have the potential to enhance remyelination and prevent synaptic defects.
 Ultimately, neurological damage may be prevented.

-In early September, Ozanimod developer Celgene announced positive results from its Phase 2 RADIANCE study (NCT01628393).
-The study demonstrated that ozanimod was effective because it reduced total brain lesions, as determined by MRI scans.
-The results of the 2-year safety and effectiveness study further emphasized the potential of ozanimod to provide a new oral therapeutic option for people with RRMS.
+In September 2016, Celgene, the company developing ozanimod, announced positive results from its Phase 2 RADIANCE study (NCT01628393).
+Findings demonstrated that ozanimod was effective in reducing total brain lesions, as determined by magnetic resonance imaging (MRI) scans, after 24 weeks of treatment.
+Results of a nearly two-year safety and efficacy extension study further emphasized the potential of ozanimod to treat RRMS.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.